buxiangqimingle233/spatial_sim/README.md

 4608 32 2 17 143 0
 ```

-The first line is the global id of the node and its attached flow number.
-If a flow is attached to a node, it's injected by it.
-The two subsequent lines describe the traffic flows, which are given by *interval, max_iteration_cnt, waiting_flow_cnt, flits_per_message, dest_id, source_id*
+The first line is the global id of the node along with its attached flow number.
+If a flow is attached to a node, it's injected by the node.
+The two subsequent lines describe the traffic flows attached to node $0$, which are given by *interval, max_iteration_cnt, waiting_flow_cnt, flits_per_message, dest_id, source_id*

-We model the collective communication as set of point-to-point traffic flows between all source nodes and all destinations.
+* We model the collective communication as set of point-to-point traffic flows between all source nodes and all destinations.

-* The number of simulated cores should not exceed 1500
+* The number of simulated cores should not exceed 1500.
 * Set `traffic = focus` and `injection_process = focus` in the config files, the example configuration file is **src/examples/focusconfig**
 * We just support repeated traffic flows now.